Today in History - July

-- See Archives Investigator for Sydney Railway Company (Organisation #10)
+- See our catalogue for information on the Sydney Railway Company (Organisation #10)

-- See AIB 54 An Introduction to State Rail records
+- See our fact sheet, Archives in Brief 54: An Introduction to State Rail records

 On this day in 1826 Carl Rumker was appointed to take charge of the Parramatta Observatory.
 Rumker discovered Encke's Comet in 1822 and a new comet in the constellation Orion in September 1826.
 In December 1827 Rumker became the Government Astronomer, the first person to hold that office in Australia.
 He was dismissed soon after in 1829 and the Parramatta Observatory was closed in 1847.